Frencil/galaxy_of_nuclides/docs/ContributingInfo.md

 Element info captions are about three short paragraphs long.
 See the isotope pages for either **the neutron** or **Hydrogen** on [Nuclides.org](http://nuclides.org) for examples.

 The caption should seek to give an overview for the element geared at a casual but interested reader.
 Common uses or places found in nature are worth including.
 Special attention should be given to highlighting particular isotopes that have significance since the application's focus is not just on the elements but on their isotopes as well.
+Seek to answer: *what isotopes of this element are interesting and why?*

 ### Formatting and Compatibility